raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 ## Setting-up using the Desktop
 It is very simple to set up your static ethernet address.
 Simply right-click on the Wi-Fi icon in the menu bar (top-right on the left of the speaker icon) and select the `Wireless & Wired Network Settings`.

 Now click the empty dropdown menu and select the network interface you want to configure.
 Now for `IPv4 Address` enter your chosen ip address, for `Router` the IP address of the router.
 AS DNS Servers add `8.8.8.8`.
+When wanting to add multiple DNSs make sure to add them one after another separate by a space.
 Finally, click the `Disable IPv6` option.

 ## Setting-up with the Terminal
 One can also set up a static IP-address via the terminal.
 For this we need to change the `dhcpcd.conf` file: